TAPS Working Group

 A Transport Services Implementation is intended to be flexible at

-connection establishment time, considering many different options and
+Connection establishment time, considering many different options and

 trying to select the most optimal combinations by racing them and